ameysunu/Rich/README.md

 samples, guidance on mobile development, and a full API reference.

 ## Details

-Project is based on I am Rich app on Apple AppStore which costed about 999 USD.

 To run the project, install Flutter and Dart on your host system with Android Emulator and SDK preinstalled